DworkinLab/DworkinLab.github.io/people.md

 **Arteen Torabi-Marashi:** Arteen completed his MSc in 2023, and used genomic approaches (RNAseq and population genomics) to investigate how natural variation in gene expression and genetic variants under selection influencing Social Behaviour in *Drosophila*.

 **Dr. Katie Pelletier:** Was a Ph.D student in the lab interested in evolutionary genetics of complex phenotypes.
 Katie identifying genetic variants influencing *Drosophila* wing size and shape within and between adaptively diverged populations.
-After graduating in 2023, Katie has moved to the lab of Dr. Marie-Anne Felix to study evolvability.
+After graduating in 2023, Katie  moved to the lab of Dr. Marie-Anne Felix to study evolvability using the development of the nematode vulva as her model system.

 **Brandon McIntyre:** Completed his MSc. in December 2022, testing models to explain and predict genetic background dependence.
 Brandon uses the development of the *Drosophila* wing and its adult morphology as a model to test these models.